ericPantarotto/react_completeGuide/_notes/notes.md

 And that is something you can do in React because JSX elements are in the end just regular values that can be used like values in your code.

+### Setting Component Types Dynamically

+- Custom components must be passed as a prop as a dynamic value, So with curly braces, and then your function name: `{Section}`
+- for built-in elements like `<menu>`, you simply pass the identifier as a string: `"menu"`

+For a prop to be usable as a custom component in the receiving component, it must start with an uppercase character or it must be remapped to a constant or a variable that starts with an uppercase character.

 <!---
 [comment]: it works with text, you can rename it how you want